 PSVR 2: design

-The design revealed on the Playstation blog in February shows that the PSVR 2 riffs on the same flowing design lines of the PS5 itself, something we expected given that it's a PS5 exclusive.
+The design of the Playstation VR 2 was revaled in renders shared on the Playstation blog (opens in new tab) in February and we've since received an apparently accidental peek at a real physical copy of the device thanks to a tweet from an indie studio that was swiftly removed.
+It's clear that the Playstation VR 2 riffs on the same flowing design lines of the PS5 itself, something we expected given that it's a PS5 exclusive.
 It sports a similar white and black dual-tone, smooth lines, rounded shapes, and elegant design.

 The headset has a similar orb-like shape to the PS VR2 Sense controller, designed to represent the 360-degree view players feel when they enter virtual reality.
 Partly thanks to a smaller processor, it's a little slimmer and more balanced than the original PSVR headset.
 It is wired, but developers that have tried it say you really don't notice that once you're using it and that it won't interfere with play unless you decide to start spinning in circles.